you915/13-AWS-Cloud/README.md

 * **Advanced options**: No
 * *Leave default values for all other options.*

+# Create RecommendPortfolio_ with proper name utterances

-Create the `RecommendPortfolio` intent, and configure some sample utterances as follows (you can add more utterances as you wish):
+Create the `RecommendPortfolio_` intent, and configure some sample utterances as follows (you can add more utterances as you wish):

 ![Utterances](Images/utterances.JPG)